Robin Hood's Well: History

+The site next to the Great North Road was shown on the maps for the journey from London to in tourist guide, British High Roads (arranged for the use of tourists).
+And also featured on the maps in the book, "An actual survey of the Great Post Roads between London and Edinburgh", by the geographer Mostyn John Armstrong.

 The stone structure known today as Robin Hood's Well was designed by Sir John Vanbrugh in 1710.
 It was erected to the east of the Great North Road.
 Barnsdale Forest had been associated with the legend of Robin Hood for centuries at the time of its construction, so Charles Howard, 3rd Earl of Carlisle had the well named after the figure in an attempt to solidify the area's identity as the home of the myths.
 The well house was moved from its original location during the construction of the Doncaster By-Pass in 1960.
 Hence it is no longer a real well, and now rests upon a solid concrete base.
 After its relocation it was listed as a Grade II building on 5 June 1968, affording it protections due to its historic value.

+Other Robin Hood Wells

+There are a number of other wells named after the legendary figure.
+They are located at: